dcos/dcos-docs/1.9/administration/high-availability/multi-region.md

 menu_order: 2
 ---

+DC/OS supports multiple region configurations.
+This topic describes the setup recommendations and caveats.

 # Single region masters and cross-region agents
 DC/OS masters are within a region, possibly spanning zones.
 DC/OS agents span multiple regions.
 This setup is similar to masters in an on-prem datacenter and agents running on-prem and on public cloud.